This post may contain affiliate links. Please read my disclosure.

 - While not a substitute, if I want some protein, pancetta is my go-to.

-First, roast the butternut squash at 425°F in the oven for 45-50 minutes or until tender.
-Cool it down and then scoop out the flesh and mash with a potato masher.
-You can also puree in a food processor.
+Step 2: Roast the butternut squash at 425°F in the oven for 45-50 minutes or until tender.
+Scoop out and mash when cool

-Place in a bowl with the ricotta, egg, Parmesan, salt and nutmeg.
-Mix until combined and then add flour ½ cup at a time, until just mixed.
+Step 3: Place in a bowl with the ricotta, egg, Parmesan, salt and nutmeg.
+Mix until combined.

-Now mix until you can form a ball.
+Step 5: Place on floured surface and form a disc.
 The dough should be sticky still.
 Cut into 4-6 equal pieces.

 Yes.
 They great thing about this butternut squash gnocchi recipe is you can easily used canned pumpkin as well.